-Congress established the Small Business Innovation Research (SBIR) Program in 1982 to provide opportunities for small businesses to participate in Federal government-sponsored research and development (R&D).
-The goals of the SBIR Program are to: stimulate technological innovation; use small business to meet Federal R&D needs; foster and encourage participation by socially and economically disadvantaged small business concerns (SBCs) and by SBCs that are 51 percent owned and controlled by women; and increase private sector commercialization of innovations derived from Federal R&D, thereby increasing competition, productivity and economic growth.
+Congress established the Small Business Innovation Research (SBIR) Program in 1982 to provide opportunities for small businesses to participate in Federal Government-sponsored research and development (R&D).
+The goals of the SBIR Program are to: stimulate technological innovation; use small business to meet federal R&D needs; foster and encourage participation by socially and economically disadvantaged small business concerns (SBCs) and by SBCs that are at least 51 percent owned and controlled by women; and increase private-sector commercialization of innovations derived from federal R&D, thereby increasing competition, productivity, and economic growth.

-Congress established the Small Business Technology Transfer (STTR) pilot program in 1992 to stimulate a partnership of ideas and technologies between innovative small business concerns and research institutions through Federally funded research or research and development (R/R&D).
-STTR is a vehicle for moving ideas from our nation's research institutions to the market, where they can benefit both private sector and military customers.
+Congress established the Small Business Technology Transfer (STTR) pilot program in 1992 to stimulate a partnership of ideas and technologies between innovative SBCs and research institutions through federally funded research or research and development (R/R&D).
+STTR is a vehicle for moving ideas from our Nation's research institutions to the market, where they can benefit both private-sector and military customers.

-Both the SBIR and STTR programs are comprised of three phases.
+The SBIR and STTR programs are composed of the following three phases.

 During the announcement period, communication between small businesses and topic authors is highly encouraged.
-During the Pre-Release period, you may talk directly with topic authors to ask technical questions about the topics.
-Their names, phone numbers, and e-mail addresses are listed within each announcement topic.
-For reasons of competitive fairness, direct communication between proposers and topic authors is not allowed during the Open period when DoD is accepting proposals for each announcement.
+During the pre-release period, you may have direct communication with a topic author to ask technical questions about his or her topic.
+Topic author names, phone numbers, and e-mail addresses are listed within each topic.
+For reasons of competitive fairness, direct communication between proposers and topic authors is not allowed during the open announcement period when DoD is receiving proposals.
 However, proposers may still submit written questions about announcement topics through the SBIR/STTR Interactive Topic Information System (SITIS).
-In SITIS the questioner and respondent are anonymous and all questions and answers are posted electronically for general viewing until the announcement closes.
-All proposers are advised to monitor SITIS during the Open announcement period for questions and answers and other significant information relevant to their SBIR/STTR topics of interest.
+In SITIS, the questioner and respondent are anonymous and all questions and answers are posted electronically for general viewing until the announcement closes.
+All proposers are advised to monitor SITIS during the open announcement period for questions and answers and other significant information relevant to their SBIR/STTR topics of interest.

 For more information and additional resources, please visit http://www.acq.osd.mil/osbp/sbir/index.shtml .